 Hepatic ATX expression was increased in ALF

-In explants from ALF patients of different aetiologies, ATX expression was observed in areas of viable hepatocytes sparing necrotic areas (Suppl Fig 2).
-This suggests a role of hepatocytes in conversion of LPC to LPA.
+In explants from individuals with ALF of different aetiologies, ATX expression was observed in areas of viable hepatocytes sparing necrotic areas (Fig. S2).
+This suggests a role for hepatocytes in the conversion of LPC to LPA.